gototheTK/records/src/front-end/records/cs/database/Basic_Database.md

 <br/>

 ### Many-to-Many: It’s a relationship that one more row in the table points to one more row in another table.
 It’s made by adding a connection table with two foreign keys.
+"Many-to-many" relationships usually use a junction table to link two tables together, forming two "one-to-many" relationships.

 <br/>